tbonnair/Why-Diffusion-Models-Don-t-Memorize/README.md

 ## Contact

-For questions about the code or paper, please contact T. Bonnaire (tony.bonnaire@ens.fr) and/or R. Urfin (raphael.urfin@ens.fr)
+For questions about the code or paper, please contact T. Bonnaire (tony.bonnaire@ens.fr) and/or R. Urfin (raphael.urfin@ens.fr).